Table of contents

-A type 2 diabetic produces much more endogenous insulin than the metabolically healthy person (hyperinsulinism), but due to high insulin resistance, blood glucose still rises; later, via a relative deficiency, absolute insulin deficiency occurs in some cases.
-The selfish-brain theory provides a possible explanation of the complex regulation of blood glucose and lipid metabolism by the hypothalamus, with the goal of always providing sufficient glucose to the brain.
+Type 2 diabetes produces much more endogenous insulin than a metabolically healthy person (hyperinsulinism).
+Due to high insulin resistance, blood glucose still rises; later, via a relative deficiency, absolute insulin deficiency occurs in some cases.
+The selfish-brain theory provides a possible explanation of the complex regulation of blood glucose and lipid metabolism by the hypothalamus always to provide sufficient glucose to the brain.

 Type 2 diabetes is often diagnosed late, not taken seriously, or inadequately treated, and physicians are sometimes uncertain about treatment.
-Patients, too, often tend to suppress it despite education and training, since noticeable health limitations often do not occur until acute, sometimes irreversible, damage manifests itself.
+Patients, too, often tend to suppress it despite education and training since noticeable health limitations usually do not occur until acute, sometimes irreversible, damage manifests itself.

-Children who have a single parent with type 2 diabetes have around 40 percent chance of developing the disease, while children who have two parents with the disorder have a higher risk of about 80 percent to also develop the disorder as adults.
-Studies have identified at least 150 DNA variations that are associated with the genetic risk of developing type 2 diabetes.
+Children who have a single parent with type 2 diabetes have around a 40 percent chance of also having the disease.
+In comparison, children who have two parents with the disorder have a higher risk of about 80 percent to also develop the disorder as adults.
+In total, studies have identified at least 150 DNA variations associated with the risk of developing type 2 diabetes.
 A combination of these genetic mutations is most likely necessary for a change in risk to be present as opposed to a single variant.

-Mutations in any gene associated with mechanisms of controlling glucose levels and insulin processing have the risk of contributing to risk.
-These factors include genes associated with the development and function of beta cells in the pancreas, the release and processing of insulin, and cells’ sensitivity to the effects of insulin.
+Mutations in any gene associated with mechanisms of controlling glucose levels and insulin processing have the risk of contributing to the risk of having diabetes.
+These factors include genes related to the development and function of beta cells in the pancreas, the release and processing of insulin, and cells’ sensitivity to the effects of insulin.

 Some specific genes identified are:

-- TCF7L2, which affects insulin secretion and glucose production
+- TCF7L2, which affects glucose production and insulin secretion

 - ABCC8, which helps regulate insulin